-As a producer and artistic collaborator, Park has worked with Center Theater Group, The Huntington Library and Botanical Gardens, Los Angeles Performance Practice, Page 73 Productions, and CalArts Center for New Performance.
+As a producer and artistic collaborator, Park has worked with Apple, Center Theater Group, The Huntington Library and Botanical Gardens, Los Angeles Performance Practice, Page 73 Productions, and CalArts Center for New Performance.
 She has also worked as a show writer and production coordinator on various themed entertainment projects, developing location based shows and immersive attractions around the world.

 Currently, Park leads all grant seeking efforts at Pasadena Playhouse, managing institutional fundraising and development communications.
 She previously served as the Interim Director of Strategic Initiatives at Occidental College and the Assistant Director of Admissions for the School of Theater at CalArts.
 She holds an MFA in Directing from California Institute of the Arts, a BFA in Theatre Arts from Boston University, and is an alumna of Directors Lab West.
 Rachel was born and raised in San Antonio, TX.